vishalxl/nostr_console/README.md

       -y, --difficulty <number>     The difficulty number in bits, only for kind 1 messages.
 Tne next larger number divisible by 4 is taken as difficulty.
 Can't be more than 24 bits, because otherwise it typically takes too much time.
 Minimum and default is 0, which means no difficulty.
+      -v, --overwrite               Will over write the file with all the events that were read from file, and all newly received.
+Is useful when the file has to be cleared of old unused events.
+A backup should be made just in case of original file before invoking.

 ```

 To get ALL the latest messages for last 3 days (on linux which allows backtick execution):